victorgan/victorgan.github.io/_posts/2014-09-15-organizing-files.md

 ### Daily organization

-Google Calendar
+Google Calendar for appointments.
+Places to Be.
 Goole Keep for To do list.
+Tasks to perform.
-Gmail with delayed sending
+Gmail with delayed sending.
+When Communicating with others.

+- To check everyday: Calendar, To do list, Email.
+Nothing else.
 - Problem: Sometimes I put tasks in Calendar, future emails to myself, or Google Keep.
 I need to consolidate.
 Perhaps just use Google Keep?